edco17/Edgar_Cardoso_Portfolio/README.md

 The intention of this project was to understand and apply all my theorical knowledge in Convolutional Neural Networks but it turn into a competition between my biomedical engineer friend and me.

-The objective was to build a Neural Network for Covid detection using the data from lung tomographies, and the winner will be the model with the best categorical metrics.
+The objective was to build a Neural Network for Covid detection using the data from lung radiographies, and the winner will be the model with the best categorical metrics.

 ![](/images/covid.jpg) ![](/images/health.jpg) ![](/images/pneu.jpg)